Pedro Reis (footballer)

-Eduardo Pedro Reis Silva, known as Pedro Reis (born 30 June 1967) is a Portuguese football coach and a former player.
+Eduardo Pedro Reis Silva (born 30 June 1967), known as Pedro Reis, is a Portuguese football coach and a former player.
 He is currently managing the Under-19 squad of Salgueiros.
 He played seasons 11 seasons and 340 games in the Primeira Liga for Salgueiros.

-Club career
+Career

-He made his Primeira Liga debut for Salgueiros on 23 August 1987 in a game against Chaves.
+Pedro Reis made his Primeira Liga debut for Salgueiros on 23 August 1987 in a game against Chaves.